Ruth Kelly, Chair

 Our Members and Supporters

-We are incredibly thankful to the over 5,400 members of the Society that support our work.
+We are incredibly thankful to the 6,100 members of the Society that support our work.

 With each year, we continue to see our membership grow and we are of course, incredibly appreciative of the thousands of members who have continued to support us over the years.
-By surpassing 5,000 members we have now reached the highest number of members in the last two decades we have records for.
+Reaching these numbers, we are now at the highest number of members in the last two decades we have records for.

 Being an ERS member means that you’re joining our campaign at its heart.
 Members’ contributions support our work in parliament, in the press and online – making the case, and backing it up – for how we can fix Westminster’s broken system.
 In short, our members are helping us win the fight for electoral reform.

 As well as a thriving paying membership, our wider movement is also growing, with 120,000 supporters receiving regular updates on our work via their email inboxes.
 Our weekly ERS News email of articles from our website and across the media sees, on average, 50,000 people a week being directed to the stories that matter, that they might otherwise miss.

 This year we have been putting extra work into diversifying the geographical make-up of our support.
 As an organisation committed to ending First Past the Post, we are aware of the dangers of building up high levels of support in safe seats.
 With this in mind, we worked with agencies to ran campaigns around voter ID and resignation honours appointments in the House of Lords.